AkhtariH/HoboHydraulics/README.md

 - [X] Add user roles
 - [X] Add admin panel
 - [X] Change [register] to [add user] in admin controller
-- [ ] Create user show view
+- [X] Create user show view
 - [ ] Create response classes for BridgeController, UserController
 - [ ] Create isLoggedIn Middleware
 - [ ] Employee should be able to change threshold_value of sensor
 - [ ] Create Employee/Customer view
 - [ ] Create index for admin panel
-- [ ] Refresh sensor value every 10 min
+- [ ] Refresh sensor page every minute
-- [ ] Give warning when threshold is exceeded + send mail
+- [ ] Give warning when threshold is exceeded for Color sensor
 - [ ] Create DashboardController
-- [ ] Sends email when user is registered
+- [ ] Sends email when user is registered and when threshold is exceeded

 ### Version 2.0

 - [ ] Add Manage sensors page
 - [ ] Add ability to change date and time for graph in sensor detail page
+- [ ] Instead of refreshing page, refresh only sensor values

 ## Contributing